allegroai/clearml-docs/docs/hyperdatasets/webapp/webapp_dataviews.md

 ## Creating a Dataview

-Create a new Dataview by clicking the **+ NEW DATAVIEW** button at the top right of the table, which open a **NEW DATAVIEW** window.
+Create a new Dataview by clicking the **+ NEW DATAVIEW** button at the top right of the table, which opens a **NEW DATAVIEW** window.

 ![New Dataview window](../../img/webapp_dataview_new.png)